Pipeline YAML Reference#

 is an optional property that specifies the operating system image

 to be used in the virtual machine.
-If the value is not provided the default for
+If a value is not provided, the default for

 the machine type is used.